 Department of Human Relations

 It is against the law to deny employment, housing, education, or public services and accommodation because of a person’s race, color, religion, sex, national origin, ancestry, disability, or familial status.
 Since May 19, 1964, the Gary Human Relations Commission has been the local civil rights agency in Northwest Indiana.
-The anti-discrimination law is enforced by the Gary Human Relations Commission under the City of Gary Civil Rights Ordinance 6754, amended by Ordinance 8967 and 9269.
+The anti-discrimination law is enforced by the Gary Human Relations Commission under the City of Gary Civil Rights Ordinance.
 The agency is also responsible for handling all ADA and Title VI complaints.
 Connect with us on Twitter, Instagram and Facebook!

 La Comisión de Relaciones Humanas de Gary protege contra la discriminación.
 Llame al 219-883-4151 o envíenos un correo electrónico para asistencia con el idioma.

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 (“ADA”), the City of Gary, Indiana, will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II and Title III of the Americans with Disabilities Act of 1990 (“ADA”), the City of Gary, Indiana, will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

 Employment: City of Gary, Indiana, does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the ADA.

 Effective Communication: City of Gary, Indiana, will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of Gary, Indiana, programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.